Feminism in South Korea: Family law

+Reproductive autonomy and law

 In 2013, South Korea outlawed marital rape.

 The government of South Korea criminalized abortion in the 1953 Criminal Code in all circumstances.
 This South Korean abortion law was amended by the Maternal and Child Health Law of 1973, which permitted a physician to perform an abortion if the pregnant woman or her spouse suffered from certain hereditary or communicable diseases, if the pregnancy resulted from rape or incest, or if continuing the pregnancy would jeopardize the woman's health.
 Any physician who violated the law was punished by two years' imprisonment.
-Self-induced abortions were illegal, and punishable by a fine or imprisonment.
+Self-induced abortions were illegal and punishable by a fine or imprisonment.
 The Constitutional Court on 11 April 2019 ruled the abortion law unconstitutional and ordered the law's revision by the end of 2020.

+Despite the Constitutional Court's ruling, no revision of the law has been made as of 2023.
+About four years after the constitutional nonconformity ruling, women's right to sexual self-determination in South Korea is in danger.
+Women are exposed to dangerous illegal drugs due to the lack of follow-up legislation on abortion.